Blue Cross Blue Shield

 Health Plans through Blue Cross Blue Shield

 When you choose Blue Cross Blue Shield, you will need to visit the state website established for your Blue Cross Blue Shield insurance coverage.
-You will be able to purchase an insurance plan for coverage in your state, be it Pennsylvania or Ohio, and the coverage will follow you from state to state if you are a student and move temporarily.
-For individuals and families in North Carolina, the North Carolina state website for Blue Cross Blue Shield provides you with all the information you need to make an educated decision on what type of insurance coverage is available to you.
+There, you will be able to purchase an insurance plan for coverage in your state and the coverage will follow you from state to state if you are a student and move temporarily.

 Health insurance coverage can be purchased through the Marketplace established by the Affordable Care Act.
 Your employer can find plans offered by Blue Cross Blue Shield no matter how large the company.
 If your employer does not provide you with health insurance, you can buy your own insurance plan through the Marketplace.
-You can choose a Bronze, Silver or Gold plan offered by Blue Cross Blue Shield to help you get the best healthcare possible.
+You can choose a Bronze, Silver, or Gold plan depending on your needs and budget.

 Understanding Your Health Insurance Coverage Deductible